liangchen341/Violent-Behavior-Predictor/README.md

 > Data notice: This repository includes a pre-generated synthetic dataset `merged_patient_data.csv` with fully fake records for demo/testing.
 It contains no real patient data or PII/PHI.
 Do not use it for clinical decisions.

 ### Features
-- Preprocessing (English columns), ordinal mapping for education, duration parsing
+- Preprocessing (column encoding), ordinal mapping for education, duration parsing
 - Univariate statistics in the training set (Mann-Whitney U / Chi-square / Fisher)
 - Separate logistic regression for static and behavioral features (statsmodels)
 - Probability-level weighted late fusion and optional score calibration